Vaddo/languanizr.js/README.md

 ## How to use
-Languanizr.js can be included easily in your webpage in three steps:
+Languanizr.js can be included easily in your webpage in four steps:

 **1)** Include **languanizr.js** or the minified version in your page.